-Ivan Samuel Womala is a co founder of The Pan African Climate Education Network, a dynamic and fast growing Continental Collective of climate champions committed to building a robust community across African Educators, Climate Enthusiasts and leaders aimed at advancing Climate Education and Leadership in contextual African communities, schools, organizations and Policy systems.
-The Pace- Network now stewards climate champion frames in over 14 African Countries and is still expanding.
-Their objective is to: Promote Climate Change Education and Leadership in Africa; Foster actionable Leadership Development; Facilitate collaboration and cross-border shared learnings; Influence Policy and best practices; and Engage communities in solution driven climate projects.
-Ivan and other Pace-Network team of 4 were selected under the Teachers For the Planet 100 Global outstanding Climate Educator lead solutions and presented at COP28 and REWIRED summit on panel discussions that included greening schools greening communities and greening the curriculum among other crucial climate discussions driving the scope of the global climate scope.
+Ivan Samuel Womala is a co founder of the Pan African Climate Education Network, a dynamic and fast growing Continental Collective of climate champions committed to building a robust community across African educators, climate enthusiasts and leaders aimed at advancing Climate Education and Leadership in contextual African communities, schools, organizations and policy systems.
+The PACE- Network now stewards climate champion frames in over 14 African countries and is still expanding.
+Their objective is to: Promote climate change education and leadership in Africa; Foster actionable leadership development; Facilitate collaboration and cross-border shared learnings; Influence policy and best practices; and Engage communities in solution driven climate initiatives.
+Ivan and other PACE-Network team of 4 were selected under the Teachers For the Planet 100 Global outstanding Climate Educator lead solutions and presented at COP28 and REWIRED summit on panel discussions that included greening schools greening communities and greening the curriculum among other crucial climate discussions driving the scope of the global climate scope.
 Martha Ayikiriza became an ambassador for the World Literacy Foundation and went on to roll out a literacy development project in the whole school to improve students' reading skills which culminated in a school library installation.
 Martha currently runs a vibrant children's community library, offering a diverse range of reading programs.
 These include the engaging holiday reading program, which keeps children immersed in books during their breaks, and the guided reading program, which provides structured support for young readers.
 Martha's overarching goal is to cultivate a strong reading culture among children.
 She understands the transformative power of literacy and aims to instil a lifelong love for reading in every child she encounters.
 In addition to her work at the community library, Martha extends her support to schools, particularly in the middle and upper classes.
 She focuses on developing foundational literacy and numeracy skills, recognizing their critical importance in shaping children's academic journeys.